Kumarmohang/Blockchain_voting/README.md

 ---

-You can run tests which can be found in the test directory `BatchContractHardhat/test` by running on the terminal:
+You can run test-cases which can be found in the test directory `BatchContractHardhat/test` by running on the terminal:

 ```sh